jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 - a 128-bit tag length
 - `hp_key`, as defined in {{!RFC9001, Section 5.4}}
 - `ciphertext[0..16]`: the first 16 bytes of the ciphertext
-- `nonce_len`: the AEGIS nonce length, either 16 or 32, depending on the selected AEAD algorithm.
+- `nonce_len`: the AEGIS nonce length, either 128 or 256 bits, depending on the selected AEAD algorithm.

 A 48-bit mask is computed as follows: